violentmonkey/violentmonkey.github.io/content/pages/api/metadata-block.md

 - `auto`

     Try to inject into context of the web page.
 If blocked by CSP rules, inject as a content script.

+### @downloadURL

+The URL the script can be downloaded from.
+Checked for updates automatically at a regular interval, and also manually on user request.
+Automatically added when using "Install from URL."

+### @supportURL

+If supplied, the question mark icon in the user scripts list will link to this.

+### @homepageURL

+If supplied, the home icon in the user scripts list will link to this.